googlemaps-samples/js-3d-area-explorer/README.md

 4. Add your Google Maps Platform API key to [env.exmaple.js](src/env.exmaple.js) and rename the file to `env.js`
 5. Serve the files with a static webserver

-### Quickstart: Start Admin App using build in bash script
+### Quickstart: Start Admin app using build in bash script

 1. Clone this repo to your local machine: `git clone ...`
 2. Run the admin setup script: `cd js-3d-area-explorer && chmod +x build_admin.sh`